eopeter/flutter_mapbox_navigation/README.md

 </manifest>
 ```

 3. Add the MapBox Downloads token with the ```downloads:read``` scope to your gradle.properties file in Android folder to enable downloading the MapBox binaries from the repository.
+To secure this token from getting checked into source control, you can add it to the gradle.properties of your GRADLE_HOME which is usually at $USER_HOME/.gradle for Mac.
 This token can be retrieved from your [MapBox Dashboard](https://account.mapbox.com/access-tokens/).
 You can review the [Token Guide](https://docs.mapbox.com/accounts/guides/tokens/) to learn more about download tokens
 ```text
 MAPBOX_DOWNLOADS_TOKEN=sk.XXXXXXXXXXXXXXX
 ```